best-practice-and-impact/ons-spark/ons-spark/spark-functions/padding.md

 However, sometimes these can appear as integers which will lose the initial zeros.
 So `"000123"` becomes `123`.
 Commonly this can happen if at some point the data is manipulated in Excel and later read in a CSV file; it can also happen if the column is converted to a numeric type.
 An ONS example is [Standard Industrial Classification (SIC)](https://www.ons.gov.uk/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007).
 SIC codes are five digits, but some begin with $0$.

-There is an easy way to change this back into the correct format: [`F.lpad()`](https://spark.apache.org/docs/latest/api/python//reference/api/pyspark.sql.functions.lpad.html) from the `functions` package in PySpark and [`lpad()`](https://spark.apache.org/docs/latest/api/sql/index.html#lpad) inside `mutate()` in sparklyr.
+There is an easy way to change this back into the correct format: [`F.lpad()`](https://spark.apache.org/docs/latest/api/python//reference/api/pyspark.sql.functions.lpad.html) from the `functions` package in PySpark and the [Spark function](../sparklyr-intro/sparklyr-functions) [`lpad()`](https://spark.apache.org/docs/latest/api/sql/index.html#lpad) inside `mutate()` in sparklyr.
 This will add a string that you specify to the start, making every value a fixed width string.
 For instance, `"123"` becomes `"000123"` but `"456789"` remains the same.

 ### Example: Incident Numbers

 The Animal Rescue data has an `incident_number` column, which is unique and of variable length.
 We will add leading zeros to this column to make it of a consistent length.

-First, start a Spark session and read in the Animal Rescue data, filter on `Police` and select the relevant columns (note that the output displayed is for PySpark; the sparklyr output may be formatted slightly differently).
+First, start a Spark session and read in the Animal Rescue data, filter on `"Police"` and select the relevant columns:
 ````{tabs}
 ```{code-tab} py
 import yaml